iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 I hope you liked these examples because the next step in our journey is generalizing $\op{reduce}$ to any inductive datatype!
-To achieve this,
-we must go through the land of category theory.
+To achieve this, we must pass through the land of category theory.

-# Functors and their fixed points {#sec:f-algebras}
+## Functors and their fixed points {#sec:f-algebras}

 F-algebras